Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: A high-level overview of our new algorithm

-As mentioned in the introduction, to develop our new $\seplamD$ algorithm, we instead turn to \emph{interpolation-based globality certificates}, a new approach for solving global minimization problems of singular value functions in two real variables that we recently introduced in \cite{Mit19a}.
-The core task in developing a method using interpolation-based globality certificates is to devise a (generally continuous) one-variable function that, given an estimate \emph{greater} than the globally minimal value, has an identifiable subset of its domain with \emph{positive measure} that provides a guaranteed way of locating new starting points for another round of optimization.
-On the other hand, when the estimate is globally minimal, this function should alternatively assert this fact somehow, e.g., by determining that the aforementioned subset is either empty or has measure zero.
-This key function will be approximated via interpolation techniques, which when done sufficiently accurately, allows the entire domain to be checked for the existence of such positive measure subdomains and provides all their locations (when they exist).
-Consequently, the proposed function should also be reasonably well behaved and relatively cheap to evaluate, as otherwise this approximation process could be prohibitively expensive and/or difficult.
+To find a global minimizer of $\fD$, a global optimization problem in two real variables, we will instead develop our optimization-with-restarts algorithm using \emph{interpolation-based globality certificates}~\cite{Mit21}.
+The core task in developing such a method is to devise a generally continuous function (i.e., it may have some jumps) in one real variable that, given an estimate \emph{greater} than the globally minimal value, has an identifiable subset of its domain with \emph{positive measure} that provides a guaranteed way of locating new starting points for another round of optimization.
+When an estimate is globally minimal, this function should alternatively assert this fact somehow, e.g., by determining that the aforementioned subset is either empty or has measure zero.
+By sufficiently well approximating this function globally via a piecewise polynomial interpolant (this interpolant may also have jumps), e.g., by using Chebfun\footnote{Available at \url{https://www.chebfun.org}.}~\cite{DriHT14}, it is then possible to quickly check for the existence of the aforementioned positive measure subset, whose presence indicates that the estimate is not globally optimal.
+In fact, Chebfun can efficiently compute the precise set of intervals corresponding to this subset.
 When the estimate is too large, the property that there exists a subset of positive measure associated with new starting points is crucial for two reasons.
-First, it means that encountering these subsets during the interpolation process is not a probability zero event, and so if the function is well approximated, they will be detected.
-Second, optimization can be immediately restarted once any points in these subsets are discovered, and so high-fidelity interpolants will often not be needed.
+First, it means that encountering this subset during the interpolation process is not a probability zero event, and so if the function is well approximated, this subset will be detected.
+Second, optimization can be immediately restarted once any points in this subset are discovered, and so high-fidelity interpolants will often not be needed.
 As a result, restarts tend to be very inexpensive, while high-fidelity approximation is generally only needed for the final interpolant, which asserts that global convergence has indeed been obtained.
-Besides overall efficiency, interpolation-based globality certificates are inherently amenable to additional acceleration via parallel processing (see \cite[Section~5.2]{Mit19a}), while also being quite numerically robust compared to other techniques.
-There are several reasons for this latter property, but one is that by the nature of interpolation, global convergence is assessed as the result over many computations, whereas other approaches often rely upon a single computation that may result in an erroneous conclusion due to rounding errors.
+Moreover, in practice only a handful of restarts are typically needed.
+Besides overall efficiency, interpolation-based globality certificates are inherently amenable to additional acceleration via parallel processing (see \cite[section~5.2]{Mit21}), while also being quite numerically robust compared to other techniques.
+There are several reasons for this latter property, but one is that by the nature of interpolation, global convergence is assessed as the result over many computations, whereas other approaches often rely upon a single computation that may result in an erroneous conclusion due to rounding errors; for more details, see~\cite[sections~1.3 and 2.3]{Mit21}.